-Since few Recommendation: a companies have received most of the program's funding, the General Assembly should place both an annual limit and a lifetime limit on credits for investments in single company.
-Commerce recommended establishing a lifetime limit of \$7.0 million on the total credits that could be claimed with respect to each company and to alter the fiscal year company limitation from 15% of the year's appropriation to \$1.5 million.
+Recommendation: Since a few companies have received most of the program's funding, the General Assembly should place both an annual limit and a lifetime limit on credits for investments in single company.
+Commerce a recommended establishing a lifetime limit of \$7.0 million on the total credits that could be claimed with respect to each company and to alter the fiscal vear company limitation from 15% of the year's appropriation to \$1.5 million.